vrcunha/db_sql_and_nosql/README.md

 	`NameError: name '_mysql' is not define`

-	Considere exportar o PATH abaixo e isso pode resolver seu problema.
+	Consider export the PATH bellow this may solve your problem.
 This solution was obtained from this [stack overflow](https://stackoverflow.com/a/65869751) question.

 	`export DYLD_LIBRARY_PATH="/usr/local/mysql/lib:$PATH"`